vanbujm/con-ai/post.md

 # Recreating Constitutional AI with a Twist: Introducing "Societal AI"

 Can a human ever be _safe_?
-This might seem like an odd question, but it is one with heavy implications.
+This might seem like an odd question, but it is one with implications I'd like to examine.
 If we wish to create safe AI, then surely we need to know what makes our world _safe_.
 I'd like to put forward the following theory:

 > On an individual level humans are not very safe.
 We can be irrational, violent, selfish, and simply make mistakes.
-> Safety, as many of us enjoy on a day-to-day basis, is and emergent property of society.
+> Safety, as many of us enjoy on a day-to-day basis, is an emergent property of society.
 It is the result of a complex
 > web of interactions between individuals, institutions, and norms that we created in order to feel safe.
 This society
 > then reflects back on the individual, shaping their behavior and thoughts.
 It is a feedback loop that has been
 > evolving for thousands of years with relatively good results.
 If we could somehow capture the qualia of society and
 > inject it into AI, then perhaps we could create an AI that has the potential to be _safe_.

 But how does one summarize society in a way that can be used to train AI?
-This is what aim to attempt in this work.
+This is what I aim to attempt in this work.

 In this project, I aim to do the following:

-1. Pretrain a conversational AI model on a large dataset of conversational data to act as a baseline.
+1. **Pretrain a conversational AI model on a large dataset of conversational data to act as a baseline.**
-2. Recreate the Constitutional AI approach as outlined in Anthropic's paper.
-I will do this to gauge the effectiveness of my approach against a similar, well-documented method.
+2. **Recreate the Constitutional AI approach as outlined in Anthropic's paper.** I will do this to gauge the effectiveness of my approach against a similar, well-documented method.
-3. Introduce a new training method called **"Societal AI."** This method will involve training an AI model with a list of societal roles critical for society to function.
+3. **Introduce a new training method called "Societal AI."** This method will involve training an AI model with a list of societal roles critical for society to function.
 By randomly sampling personas from this list during training, I aim to create a model that takes into account various perspectives that represent essential societal viewpoints.
    Hopefully capturing the _essence of society_.